apache/commons-crypto/README.md

 Contributing
 ------------

-We accept Pull Requests via GitHub.
+We accept PRs via github.
 The [developer mailing list][ml] is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
 + Respect the code style.